 Overview

-One of Simplifi's fundamental functions is downloading data from your banks.
+One of Quicken Simplifi' s fundamental functions is downloading data from your banks.
 This alone takes most of the work out of tracking your finances and leaves the days of hand-entering data right where they belong -- in the past!

 While we're continuously working to ensure the consistency and reliability of bank downloads, you may eventually encounter an error that requires additional steps to resolve.
 Fortunately, we've compiled a list of the most common bank errors so you can quickly get back to business!

-Note: We recommend avoiding the following special characters in your banking password, as they can interfere with Simplifi's ability to connect and download transactions: ampersand (&), left carat (<), right carat (>), backslash (\), and forward slash (/).
+Note: We recommend avoiding the following special characters in your banking password, as they can interfere with Quicken Simplifi' s ability to connect and download transactions: ampersand (&), left carat (<), right carat (>), backslash (\), and forward slash (/).

 Note: You may run into a connection error while trying to connect to a smaller bank, such as a credit union, over the weekends due to aggregation limitations.